VisualComputingLab/OpenZoo/index.md

 ## Applications
 A wide range of applications can be developed on top of OpenZoo:

-* Real time search and analytics
+* Real time search and analytics applications
 * Streaming and batch processing frameworks
 * Distributed and scalable architectures